MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/optimize-idle-memory.md

 Suspension is a powerful feature to minimize the impact of your application, but there are some constraints on when it can be used and what web features are limited when web content is suspended.

 WebView2's suspension functionality is built on-top of Microsoft Edge's sleeping tabs feature.
-You can see details on what might prevent an app from entering suspension in the Sleeping Tabs FAQ.
+You can see details on what might prevent an app from entering suspension in the [Sleeping tabs FAQ](https://techcommunity.microsoft.com/t5/articles/sleeping-tabs-faq/m-p/1705434).

+`TrySuspend` is a cross-browser feature and a cross-browser API.
+This API leverages Edge's Sleeping Tabs; see [Sleeping Tabs in Microsoft Edge: Delivering better browser performance](https://blogs.windows.com/msedgedev/2020/12/09/sleeping-tabs-beta-performance/).

 #### API Reference and sample code